GuoshenLi/LACNN/README.md

 Usage:
 (1) create folder '/Model/LDN' in the current dir, download the LDN mdoel in [], and put the downloaded model in './LACNN/Model/LDN'

 (2) run Generate_attenmap.py to create attention                                                                                                                                                                                                                                                                                                                                                                                                                                                        maps for the UCSD dataset

-(3) run LACNN_train.py to train LACNN
+(3) run LACNN_train.py to train LACNN, VGG16 model can be found in

 (4) run LACNN_test.py to test LACNN